 The first area we’ll cover on our Denver neighborhood guide is the eclectic and historic Capitol Hill.
 This beautiful neighborhood is known for a few things, but namely, terrible parking and gorgeous architecture.
 Dating back to 1864, Capitol Hill was once the home to Denver’s wealthiest residents and many built their homes in the heart of Cap.
 Hill.
 While few of these mansions still stand as single resident homes, many were turned into apartment buildings during the Great Depression.
 Cap.
 Hill stands as a small time capsule for Denver’s rich history.
 This quiet neighborhood is a short few blocks from the Central Business District, so if you’re planning to work downtown, this could be the spot for you.

 There’s never a dull moment in this lively neighborhood.
 Residents live in the middle of downtown Denver.
-Home to some of the finest dining and best loved bars, the Central Business District is most like living in a big city.
+Home to some of the finest dining and best loved bars, the Central Business District is most comparable to living in a big city.
 The 16th Street Mall cuts right down the middle of this neighborhood and provides plenty of shopping, tourist attractions, theaters, and more.
 It’s a great place to host out of town visitors and to meet new people upon your arrival to Denver.

 This neighborhood’s namesake is one of Denver’s most loved parks.
 Built on ancient burial grounds, this grassy field is said to be haunted.
 However, that doesn’t keep scores of sunbathers, soccer players, and dogs off its lawns.
 Cheesman Park’s apartment lined streets can feel a little cramped, so its residents spend much of their free time congregating at the park.
 Nestled between Cap Hill and Congress Park, you’ll be hard pressed to find parking but are within walking distance to many of 6th Avenue’s coffee shops, bars and restaurants and the Denver Botanic Gardens.